impossibleflight/swift-query/README.md

 ## What is SwiftQuery?

-The library provides an easy, modifier-like syntax that can be used to build reusable SwiftData queries.
+The library provides an easy-to-use, modifier-like syntax that can be used to build reusable SwiftData queries.
 These queries can then be executed from either the `MainActor` or safely from a background context within any `ModelActor`.